The First Doom (Part 3)

 “I do, All forsake me,” Kyria muttered.
 “I can still get you out of here.
 Zele can repair you, right?”

 The android shook his head.
 “Too much risk.
 Help me before it overcomes me again.”
-Paki reached up calmly to peel skin away from his temple.
+Paky reached up calmly to peel skin away from his temple.
 Brown bits and pieces flitted to the ground in damp flakes.
 The cloud of picobots pulsed around them, surging dangerously.
 Kyria grimaced as she finally revealed the coal-colored metal of his skull.
 He tapped a panel above his ear and removed a small diamond memory node.
 His orange eyes flickered as he handed it to Kyria.

 “Give the Averator this data.”
-Paki winced as picobots slipped into the holes in his chest.
+Paky winced as picobots slipped into the holes in his chest.
 “Your new abilities…are stored within it as well.
 CASE Armor: Critical Anatomy Subatomic Enhancement.
 I imagine it is quite painful.”

 “I’m no longer in full control of my systems.”
-Paki’s words poured out in a rush.
+Paky’s words poured out in a rush.
 His fists clenched and unclenched.
 “I’ve hidden Known data, but I don’t know how long my safeguards will last.
 You must run now, Arcadian.
 I cannot stop another regression.
 You may be the only one who can physically withstand this…vastness within me.
 Run before I end you.”

-“All bless you, Paki,” Kyria whispered.
+“All bless you, Paky,” Kyria whispered.

 She took off in a dead sprint for the hopper.
 The swarm of picobots darkened the air around her, but didn’t veer too close.
-The echo of Paki’s footfalls soon pursued her, faster than Kyria could ever hope to run.
+The echo of Paky’s footfalls soon pursued her, faster than Kyria could ever hope to run.

 CHEMICAL METABOLISM CONVERSION, EXECUTE?